colinxs/MuJoCo.jl/README.md

 mj_step(pm, pd) # At this point you can pass the pointers to mujoco functions

-# Access static Model and Data fields
+# Access mjModel and mjData structs; this makes a local copy
 m = unsafe_load(pm)
 println(m.nq, " position elements")
 d = unsafe_load(pd)